How to make the best of 1 day in Uji, Kyoto

 Once you have bought your entry ticket, take the path on the left, around the lotus pond and this is what you come to …

-This 10th century Buddhist Temple was initially built in 998, at the height of political power of the Fujiwara clan during the Heian period (794 to 1192), as a retreat villa for Fujiwara no Michinaga, a powerful politician.
+This 10th century Buddhist Temple was initially built in 998, at the height of political power of the Fujiwara clan during the Heian period (794 to 1192).
+It was built as a retreat villa for Fujiwara no Michinaga, a powerful politician.
 The architecture of this temple is spectacularly beautiful and speaks volume.

 However, Michinaga’s son, Yorimichi, turned it into a Temple and ordered the construction of the Phoenix Hall which was built in 1053.
 The building holds a central hall, two long corridors and is home to a three-meter high statue of Amida Buddha.